San Diego County coronavirus cases pass 28,000, 14 deaths reported

-SAN DIEGO — San Diego County public health officials reported 498 new COVID-19 cases and 14 additional deaths Tuesday, raising the region's totals to 28,005 cases and 547 deaths.
+SAN DIEGO COUNTY, Calif — San Diego County public health officials reported 498 new COVID-19 cases and 14 additional deaths Tuesday, raising the region's totals to 28,005 cases and 547 deaths.

 Of the deaths, six were women and eight were men, ranging in age from